Book Module Navigation

 Lastly, the third set of questions ask about friendship in a broad sense.
 Children normally enter and exit friendships with peers very easily thus they are familiar with the dynamics in this kind of relationship.
 The questions require reflection on changing relationships.
 Why do people who are not friends before become friends?
 Why do people who disliked each other before become friends?
 Why do friendships end?
 Why is it good to be friends with others?

 Questions for Philosophical Discussion

-- Do you think it is all right to treat those who look different than you differently?
+- Do you think it is alright to treat those who look a lot different than you differently?

 - Are there any situations in which it is okay to treat two things differently because they are different?
 Imagine that one person in class is really smart.
 Should they be treated differently?
 If not, are there any examples you can think of where you would treat someone differently?

 - Do any of these things make certain humans better than other humans?
 (Think about physical differences and personality/characteristic differences.)